Víctor Manuel Gerena

 On May 14, 1984, Gerena became the 386th fugitive to be placed on the FBI's Top Ten Most Wanted Fugitives list.
-He remains at large, and on April 11, 2010, became the fugitive to have spent the most time on the list, surpassing Donald Eugene Webb, who was removed from the list on March 31, 2007, after 25 years, 10 months, and 27 days.
-There were no leads for many years and Webb was presumed dead.
+He remains at large, and on April 11, 2010, became the fugitive to have spent the most time on the list, surpassing Donald Eugene Webb, who was removed from the list on March 31, 2007, after 25 years, 10 months, and 27 days after Webb was presumed dead.
 Gerena was removed from the list on December 15, 2016, after 32 years.
-Gerena is believed to be living in Cuba.
+He is believed to be living in Cuba.

 Bank heist

 According to law enforcement authorities, on September 12, 1983, Gerena dropped off his girlfriend at Hartford City Hall, where she was to get a marriage license for the couple.
 He then went to work and spent the rest of the day with co-workers James McKeon and Timothy Girard.
 At some point, Gerena removed McKeon's gun, handcuffed and tied up his two co-workers, and injected them with aspirin and water in order to further disable them (Gerena thought it would make them sleepy), which did not work.
 He put $7,000,000 in the trunk of a car, then left with the money.